24 Things to Do in Dallas—The Ultimate Guide

 5. Dallas Zoo

-Spanning 106 acres, the Dallas Zoo is home to more than 2,000 animals.
-The Giants of the Savanna exhibit lets visitors see elephants, giraffes, and zebras share a sprawling habitat.
+The Dallas Zoo spans 106 acres and has more than 2,000 animals living there.
+The Giants of the Savanna exhibit shows how elephants, giraffes, and zebras all live together in a large area.

-Kids especially love the chance to feed giraffes and ride the Wilds of Africa monorail.
+Kids love being able to feed giraffes and ride the Wilds of Africa monorail.

 • Hours: Open daily, 9 AM to 5 PM

-• Planning Tip: Weekday mornings are best for cooler weather and fewer crowds.
-Bring sunscreen, wear comfy shoes, and check for animal encounter times when you arrive.
-Several Sonesta hotels are just a short drive away, offering convenient comfort after a day at the zoo.
+• Planning Tip: Weekday mornings are best because the weather is cooler and there aren’t as many people.
+When you get there, check for animal encounter times, wear comfortable shoes, and bring sunscreen.
+There are several Sonesta hotels just a short drive away, offering convenience and comfort after a day at the zoo.

 • Map It: Dallas Zoo Location